 What should you combine ashwagandha with to maximize the testosterone boost?

-Ashwagandha is a potent testosterone booster, but if you want to achieve your maximum potential, you may want to consider pairing it with other evidence-based methods for optimizing your male hormones.
+Ashwagandha is a potent testosterone booster, but if you want to achieve your maximum potential, you may want to consider pairing it with other evidence-based methods for optimizing your male hormones and beating low testosterone levels.

 Additional methods to increase your testosterone levels include: